nickjackolaisen/BusinessInitiaitive/_posts/statistics/sole proprietorship stats/2023-07-05-sole_proprieotrship_statistics.md

 All the owner has to do is account for any profits or losses on their personal income tax return.

-The only additional piece of paperwork one has to complete is the [1040-SC Form](https://www.irs.gov/pub/irs-pdf/f1040sc.pdf).
+The only additional piece of paperwork one has to complete is the <a href="https://www.irs.gov/pub/irs-pdf/f1040sc.pdf" target="_blank">1040-SC Form</a>.

-Just attach this to the [federal tax return](https://www.irs.gov/pub/irs-pdf/f1040.pdf) you are probably already familiar with and complete every year.
+Just attach this to the <a href="https://www.irs.gov/pub/irs-pdf/f1040.pdf" target="_blank">federal tax return</a> you are probably already familiar with and complete every year.

 ## How long do small businesses last?